Hooters Road Trip

 • Programming assistance was provided by Miracle-Designs, the folks behind other PlayStation budget titles like Miracle Space Race and ATV Racers.

-• You can actually unlock the semi as a playable vehicle, the joke here being it is so large that in 3rd person view you can not see the road in front of you.
+• You can unlock the semi as a playable vehicle, the joke here is it is so large that in 3rd person view you can not see the road in front of you.

 • Despite their attempts to make it feel like each waitress is in a different Hooters by changing where they filmed each woman, one of the congratulations clips reveals they are all in the same spot.